 R. Goodland, The Concept of Environmental Sustainability, Annual Review of Ecology and Systematics, Vol. 26, 1995.

-the reference ‘design with nature’ is about a milestone book for landscape architects, which should now be taken an asset for any person – architect, planner, designer, politician, etc. – interested in the relationship between nature and the built environment.
-The book is: Ian L. McHarg, Design with Nature (Philadelphia: The Falcon Press, 1969).
+the reference ‘design with nature’ is about a milestone book for landscape architects, which should now be taken as an asset for any person interested in the relation between nature and the built environment – architects, planners, designers, politicians, etc. The book is: Ian L. McHarg, Design with Nature (Philadelphia: The Falcon Press, 1969).
 This title has also been taken as a reference by Malaysian architect Ken Yeang, a pioneer of ecological design, or eco-architecture, and planning since the early 1970s; Yeang is the author of Designing with Nature: The Ecological Basis for Architectural Design, (New York: McGraw-Hill, 1995).
 I am highly in debt with both authors.

 An example of this kind of total bio-integration between built and natural environment has been developed by the author, in collaboration the Croatian ecologist Ivana Vojnic Rogic, in a project for the redevelopment of a central district in Zagreb, Croatia: Badel Block Redevelopment, Zagreb (see Images 1, 2, 3, 4 above; here, a link to the project).